Right Arrow

 Tech Solution:

-Video analytics can detect when ladders are in use, flag unsafe setups, and alert supervisors if staff bypass safety protocols.
+Video analytics can monitor high-risk areas where ladders are used, detect possible falls, and alert supervisors to incidents.
 Real-time alerts mean help arrives faster in an emergency, and video reviews help safety teams spot training gaps.

 Workshop and Machine Safety